GeoffCox/sterling-svelte/src/routes/(app)/index.md

 # sterling-svelte

-Welcome! sterling-svelte is a UI component library built on Svelte.
+Welcome! sterling-svelte is a UI component library built on Svelte 4.

 <Gallery/>

-Considerable care and effort have been taken to make each component lightweight, accessible, modern, and flexible.
+Considerable care and effort have been taken to make each component modern, accessible, and lightweight.

-- Components are headless (i.e. not default style) by default.
+- Components are headless by default.
-  This means there isn't a default style and you entirely control the CSS style.
+  - There isn't a default style and you entirely control the CSS style.
-  Of course, there is a default style available if you decide to use it.
+  - There is a default style you can opt-in to using.
-- Component code is written in ideomatic Svelte that provides fast, compiled Javascript, slots for customization, and reactivity.
+- Component code is written in ideomatic Svelte that provides fast rendering, component customization, and reactivity.
-- The library is built for evergreen browsers and follows aria accessibility standards.
+- The library targets evergreen browsers and follows aria accessibility standards.
 - Dependencies are kept to a minimum to keep bundle size as small as possible.

 ## Installation